Indang: 1942-1945: Japanese occupation during World War II

 During the height of World War II, Indang contributed at least 30 citizens who served in the Army and the Navy.
 On December 8, 1941, just hours after the bombing of Pearl Harbor, Japanese planes arrived and bombed Indang.

 After the Japanese landed in 1942, Indang had been evacuated for 3 months.
 After Sisenando “Dado” Destreza organized a guerrilla unit in Nasugbu in 1942, he was able to contact a Philippine-American guerrilla unit in Indang whose adviser was an American, Major Charles W. Folsom whose headquarters was in Barrio Buna in the middle of the year.
 Because of this contact, the unit used the name Fil-American Guerrillas.
 Later, in 1943, the Imperial Japanese Army attacked and occupied the town of Indang.
 Several people were suspected by the Japanese to be bandits and were executed at the municipal cemetery.
 The Japanese tortured and killed whom they suspected as guerrillas.
 Food was scarce and banditry became rampant.
 Smuggling was done to survive from the harsh period.
 All stains of American influence were wiped out and the revised curriculum patterned Japanese influence.
 During the occupation, espionage activities of 20 Filipino spies collaborating with the Japanese became more active to infiltrate any guerrilla operations in Indang.
 In the latter part of 1943, lawless elements became rampant in Cavite, which motivated Destreza to separate from the Cavite guerrillas in Indang.

-After the Americans returned somewhere in 1944-45, public buildings were destroyed by countless bombings, including the Indang Rural High School (now Cavite State University).
+After the Americans returned in 1945, public buildings were destroyed by countless bombings, including the Indang Rural High School (now Cavite State University).